FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 This will add a 10 foot aura around the person who has this effect.

-Allies within 10' will receive an effect "FROMAURA; Aura of Protection; SAVE: 5".
+Allies within 10' will receive an effect "Aura of Protection; SAVE: 5".

 While a name (such as 'Aura of Protection' in the above example) is not required it is highly recommended to help avoid collisions between effects.